omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <details>
 <summary><strong> Sprint 3 - 22/10/2020 </strong></summary>

-Having completed the Abstract Architecture Diagram, a focus was put onto the Concrete Architecture Diagram so it would be ready for when initial classes are constructed, based off the Gantt Chart.
+Having completed the Abstract Architecture Diagram, a focus was put onto the Concrete Architecture Diagram development so it would be ready for when initial classes are constructed, based off the Gantt Chart.
 This also meant a decision was made on the library used for this project: LibGDX.
-Thus, each team member was assigned the task of completing the tutorial found in the documentation and further research.
+Thus, each team member was assigned the task of completing the tutorial found in the documentation, of LibGDX, and further research.
 Continued deliverable work was assigned a low priority as this was considered an iterative process throughout the course of the project.
 <img src="docs/sprints/Sprint 3.png">